Andreea167/E-commerce_Automation/README.md

 # Playwright Test Automation Framework for a demo E-commerce

 This project is a Playwright-based test automation framework built with TypeScript.
 It includes automated test cases for a demo E-commerce platform, covering key functionalities such as:
-Product Detail Page (PDP) tests
+- Product Detail Page (PDP) tests
-Product Listing Page (PLP) tests
+- Product Listing Page (PLP) tests
-Checkout flow tests
+- Checkout flow tests
-Login page tests
+- Login page tests
-End-to-End (E2E) test scenarios
+- End-to-End (E2E) test scenarios

-Prerequisites
+# Preparations
 Before running the tests, ensure that you have the following installed:

-Node.js (latest LTS version recommended)
+- Node.js (latest LTS version recommended)
-Playwright
+- Playwright
-TypeScript
+- TypeScript

 Installation
 To set up the project, clone the repository and install dependencies: